alvorithm/personalised_web_app/README.md

 ## React Website

-	This is a web app adpated using the react library.
+	This is a web app adapted using the react library.

 	The react app uses a query hook to make an API call to the unsplash website to render javascript related images in the web page.